-This is the Strategic Environmental Assessment (SEA) Environmental Report for the Proposed Material Alterations (No. 1 to 16) Draft Tuam Local Area Plan 2018-2024.
+This is the Strategic Environmental Assessment (SEA) Environmental Report for the Tuam Local Area Plan 2018-2024.
 It has been undertaken by CAAS Ltd. on behalf of Galway County Council.

-The purpose of this report is to provide a clear understanding of the likely environmental consequences of decisions regarding the Proposed Material Alterations.
-The SEA is carried out in order to comply with Section 20 of the Planning and Development Act 2000 (as amended).
-This report should be read in conjunction with the Proposed Material Alterations.
+The purpose of this report is to provide a clear understanding of the likely environmental consequences of decisions regarding the preparation of the Plan under Section 20 of the Planning and Development Act 2000 (as Amended).
+The SEA is carried out in order to contribute Planning and Development (Strategic Environmental Assessment) Regulations 2004 (Statutory Instrument Number (SI No. 436 of 2004) as amended.
+This report should be read in conjunction with the Plan.